pedroj/MS_Network-Sampling/MS/maintext/maintext_interaccum.md

 Biodiversity assessment typically aims at sampling individuals in collections and determining the number of species represented.
 Given that, by definition, samples are incomplete, these collections enumerate a lower number of the species actually present.
 The ecological literature dealing with robust estimators of species richness and diversity in collections of individuals is immense, and a number of useful approaches have been used to obtain such estimates [#Magurran:1988mm][#Gotelli:2001uo][#Hortal:2006dc][#Gotelli:2011tb].
 I can't emphasize enough the relevance of sampling interactions in addition to sampling species and higher taxa in biodiversity assessment programs.
 Interactions among species are a major component of biodiversity and here I aim to show that most problems associated to sampling interactions in natural communities have to do with problems associated to sampling diversity.
 Interactions in natural ecosystems can be a much better indicator of the richness and diversity of ecosystem functions than a simple list of taxa.
 Thus, sampling interactions should be a central issue when identifying and diagnosing ecosystem services (e.g., pollination, natural seeding by frugivores, etc.).
 Fortunately, all the whole battery of biodiversity-related tools used by ecologists to sample biodiversity (species, *sensu stricto*) can be extended and applied to the sampling of interactions.
 Analogs are common between these approaches.
-And sampling interactions entails exactly the same problems, limitations, constraints, and potential biases as sampling individual organisms and species diversity [#E31/2562].
+Monitoring interactions is analogous to any biodiversity sampling (i.e., a species inventory [#E31/2562][#Jordano:2009c]) and is subject to similar methodological shortcomings, especially under-sampling [#Coddington:2009fi][#Vazquez:2009p82][#Dorado:2011cf].
+When we study mutualistic networks, our goal is to inventor pairwise interactions.
+And sampling interactions entails exactly the same problems, limitations, constraints, and potential biases as sampling individual organisms and species diversity.

+The number of distinct pairwise interaction that we can record in a landscape (an area of relatively homogeneous vegetation, analogous to the one we would use to monitor species diversity) is equivalent to the number of distinct classes in which we can classify the recorded encounters among individuals of two different species.
+We walk in the forest and see a blackbird picking an ivy fruit and ingesting it.
+We have a record for $Tm-Hh$ interaction; we keep advancing and record again a blackbird feeding on hawthorn fruits so we record a $Tm-Cm$ interaction; as we advance we encounter another ivy plant and record a blackcap swallowing a fruit so we now have a new $Sa-Hh$ interaction, and so on.
+At the end we have a series of classes (e.g., $Sa-Hh$), along with their observed frequencies.
+Bunge & Fitzpatrick [#Bunge:1993ux] review the main aspects and approaches to estimate the number of distinct classes $C$ in a sample of observations.

+Our sampling above would have resulted in a vector $n= [n_1 ... n_C]'$ where $n_i$ is the number of records in the  $i^{th}$ class.
+As stressed by Bunge & Fitzpatrick (1993), however, the $i^{th}$ class would appear in the sample if and only if $n_i > 0$, and we don't know _a priori_ which $n_i$ are zero.
+So, $n$ is not observable.
+Rather, what we get is a vector   $c= [c_1 ... c_n]'$ where $c_j$ is the number of classes represented $j$ times in our sampling: $c_1$ is the number of singletons, $c_2$ is the number of twin pairs, $c_3$ the number of triplets, etc.

 ### Asymptotic diversity estimates
 Let's assume a sampling of the diversity in a specific locality, over relatively homogeneous landscape where we aim at determining the number of species present for a particular group of organisms.
 To do that we carry out transects or plot samplings across the landscape, adequately replicated so we obtain a number of samples.
 Briefly, $S_{obs}$ is the total number of species observed in a sample, or in a set of samples. $S_{est}$ is the estimated number of species in the community represented by the sample, or by the set of samples, where $est$ indicates an estimator.
 With abundance data, let $S_k$ be the number of species each represented by exactly $k$ individuals in a single sample.
 Thus, $S_0$ is the number of undetected species (species present in the community but not included in the sample), $S_1$ is the number of singleton species, $S_2$ is the number of doubleton species, etc. The total number of individuals in the sample would be: